ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - Transport Feature: A specific end-to-end feature that the transport layer provides to an application.
 - Transport Property: A property that expresses requirements, prohibitions and preferences {{?RFC8095}}.
 - Transport Service: A set of transport features, without an association to any given framing protocol, that provides a complete service to an application.
-- Transport Services System: The Transport Services implementation and the Transport Services API
+- Transport Services System: The Transport Services implementation including the Transport Services API

 # API Model {#model}

 The traditional model of using sockets for networking can be represented as follows (see figure 1):

 - Applications create connections and transfer data using the Socket API.
 - The Socket API provides the interface to the implementations of TCP and UDP (typically implemented in the system's kernel).
 - TCP and UDP in the kernel send and receive data over the available network-layer interfaces.